Trends

 Most significantly, staff satisfaction increased dramatically.
 Scientists could focus on analytical challenges rather than administrative tasks, improving both productivity and retention.

-In a similar case study with Scispot's platform, a molecular diagnostics lab performing Next-Generation Sequencing (NGS) achieved a 50% increase in sample processing capacity without adding additional manual labor or costly instruments.
-This significant improvement was made possible through Scispot's seamless integration with NGS instruments and automation of every step from sample preparation to data analysis.
+In a documented case study with Scispot's platform, a molecular diagnostics lab performing Next-Generation Sequencing (NGS) achieved a 50% increase in sample processing capacity without adding additional manual labor or costly instruments.
+Similarly, a New York-based water testing lab implementing Scispot's solution reduced errors by 70% and cut sample turnaround time by 30%.
+These improvements were made possible through Scispot's seamless integration with NGS instruments and comprehensive automation of every step from sample preparation to data analysis.

 The Reality of Free LIMS for Molecular Labs